Choosing A Plastic Surgeon

 It must be daunting – the prospect of some patients traveling abroad to a country you may not have visited previously, and having surgery by an individual who you may not have met, and know little about, save what is written on a website!
 In truth, even local patients are exposed to a myriad of GoogleAds and really have few resources to reliably point them in the direction of the “right plastic surgeon” So how DOES one decide?
 Below are some “tips” that I think may be helpful in your research……

 It goes without saying that of paramount importance is to establish that the potential surgeon is adequately qualified.
 He / she should be a specialist plastic surgeon, and registered as such with the relevant medical governing body.
 (In South Africa, this is the Health Professions Council of South Africa or HPCSA).
-He / she should also be a member of a national and / or international plastic surgery society.
-(In South Africa, the national society would be the Association of Plastic, Reconstructive & Aesthetic Surgeons of South Africa or APRASSA, and an example of an international society would be the International Society of Aesthetic Plastic Surgery, or ISAPS.)
+He / she should ideally also be a member of a plastic surgery society like the American Society of Plastic Surgeons (ASPS) and International Society of Aesthetic Plastic Surgery, or ISAPS.)

 Be aware that terms like “cosmetic surgeon” and “facial plastic surgeon” usually denotes non- plastic surgeons who perform aesthetic surgery (they may be general practitioners, ENT specialists, dermatologists etc. This does not imply that they are incapable, just that they are not plastic surgeons!
 You might also enquire about the number of years a given surgeon has been in practice, and whether or not the procedure you are seeking is regularly performed.
 Experience counts!